infu/internetbase-sql/README.md

 ## Install

-Add this package in your existing Azle 0.16.0+ project.
+Add this package in your existing Azle 0.16.+ project.
-(Earlier version don't support plugins)
 If you don't have one -> https://github.com/demergent-labs/azle

 ```bash